970.498.4960

 Colorado Child Care Contribution Credit - Taxpayers that make a monetary contribution to promote child care in Colorado may claim an income tax credit of 50% of the total contribution on their Colorado income tax return.
 See my December, 2007 newsletter, The Colorado Child Care Contribution Credit - What a deal!

 Larimer County, Colorado Enterprise Zone "project" Tax Credit - In addition to the federal charitable contribution deduction, receive a 25% Colorado credit when you contribute to an Enterprise Zone "project."
-Click here for a list of current Larimer County Enterprise Zone projects.

 Colorado Department of Labor and Unemployment